sjkelleyjr/Deadlock/chapters/chapter_06.md

 # Chapter 6

 The conference room was set up for what Sarah called a "proper agile sprint planning session."
-There were sticky notes, whiteboards covered in columns labeled "To Do," "In Progress," and "Done," and a stack of index cards that looked suspiciously like they'd been purchased specifically for this meeting.
+There were sticky notes, whiteboards covered in columns labeled "To Do," "In Progress," and "Done," and a stack of index cards that had been purchased specifically for this meeting.

 Alex sat at the table, watching Sarah organize the materials with the precision of someone who'd watched too many YouTube videos about agile methodology.
 She'd even brought a timer, which she placed prominently in the center of the table.